agata-sm/CRISPR-pooled-RSL/README.md

 * MAGeCK

-These dependencies are included in a singularity containers, please see section *Containers*
+These dependencies are included in singularity containers, please see section *Containers*

 ## Usage

 The pipeline can be run in several ways, depending on resources available.

+Two main pipeline modes are analysis based on reads (default) or analysis based on RSL tags specified by `-entry RSL`.

 Tu run the main workflow for analysis based on **reads**